KOAN (AM)

 KOAN (1080 AM) is a commercial radio station in Anchorage, Alaska.
 It is owned by Iglesia Pentecostal Vispera del Fin.
 Its studios are located on Business Park Boulevard in Anchorage, and its transmitter is located in South Anchorage.

 KOAN is an Alaskan clear-channel Class A station, broadcasting with 10,000 watts with a non-directional antenna.
 Programming is also heard on 250-watt FM translator K236CG on 95.1 MHz.

 Programming

 Hot Talk 1080 aired a talk radio format, with mostly syndicated programs, many from the Salem Radio Network.
 Weekday hosts include Dennis Prager, Larry Elder, Todd Schnitt, Alex Jones and Brian Kilmeade.
 It used to be the home station of “Last Frontier Evangelism Radio,” a Christian talk show hosted by self-designated, controversial Christian “pastor” and former U.S. Department of Energy security guard David Grisham.
 Weekends feature shows on money, health, home repair, travel, cars and cigars.
 Hosts include Rudy Maxa, Ric Edelman, Gary Sullivan and Lee Habeeb.
 Most hours begin with world and national news from Fox News Radio.

-As of at least November 2020, the conservative talk format has been replaced with an all-Spanish music format.
-This was observed by a radio hobbyist in the central Interior of Alaska who can pick up the signal most winter mornings till a bit after sunrise, 230 mile miles away.
-The Spanish language format was noted in mid-November 2020 and a newspaper article says the change happened November 6 when the station was sold, despite nothing having allegedly been filed with the FCC yet.
+In November 2020, the conservative talk format was replaced with an all-Spanish music format.